ibexa/documentation-developer/docs/permissions/custom_policies.md

 A `PolicyProvider` object provides a hash containing declared modules, functions and Limitations.

 - Each Policy provider provides a collection of permission *modules*.
-- Each module can provide *functions* (For example, in `content/read`, "content" is the module, and "read" is the function)
+- Each module can provide *functions* (for example, in `content/read`, "content" is the module, and "read" is the function)
 - Each function can provide a collection of Limitations.

 First level key is the module name which is limited to characters within the set `A-Za-z0-9_`, value is a hash of